Chenilles-Network/chenilles-network.github.io/concepts.md

 the outer State Channel’s non-cooperative exit process is complete.
 Care must be taken to account for this increased delay when using time-locks such as in HTLC payment routes.
+However, there is generally no need for deeply nested State Channels, as all subsets of participants can be cheaply included directly under the main State Channel, with no practically loss of privacy, speed or capital efficiency, and reduced overall challenge delay.

 ### Open vs Closed Interactions